Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `POST api/v1/protected/reservations/fail_qa`

 Can only by called by admins on blocks with a QA status.
-Will mark the block as open.
+Will mark the block as open by using the `UNCOMPLETE` action.

 #### Request Body